The next industrial revolution on Earth

 Space Cargo Unlimited believes these dynamics,

 properly leveraged on matter from Earth, can provide significant developments in the fields of agriculture and health care on Earth.
 Exposure of plants and other biomaterials to the space environment and radiation, in combination with other abiotic and biotic stressors, will trigger a variety of molecular responses to enhance natural defenses.
-The molecular machinery and mechanisms that result in the evolution of biological systems in the space environment will include changes in gene expression, mutation, hyper-induction of transcription, epigenetic regulation of gene activity, inhibition or acceleration of RNA decay of stress-induced transcripts, stabilization of specific transeripts, and/or accumulation of signaling molecules.
+The molecular machinery and mechanisms that result in the evolution of biological systems in the space environment will include changes in gene expression, mutation, hyper-induction of transcription, epigenetic regulation of gene activity, inhibition or acceleration of RNA decay of stress-induced transcripts, stabilization of specific transcripts, and/or accumulation of signaling molecules.
 It is the combination of these responses that will change the global systemic organization of plants and enhance their recovery abilities back on Earth.

-This will be explored actively, from 2019 to 2022, throughout the WISE mission.
+this has been explored actively, from 2019 to 2022, throughout the WISE mission.

 This will be explored actively, from 2019 to 2022,